AhmetEminSaglik/Phone_Server_Project/README.md

 <hr/>

-- We see "Name", "Surname" and "Phone No".
+- We see "Name", "Surname" and "phone No".
 I wrote some informations to here.
-- By the way Phone No texfield just can be wrote numbers,
+- By the way phone No texfield just can be wrote numbers,
 - When we press the button which is under "Select" writing then it is saved.

 <br/>![3.png](https://github.com/AhmetEminSaglik/PhoneProject_2/blob/master/Images%20from%20Application/3.png)